susiteemu/startpoint/README.md

 There are things still in progress and planned for some later date.

-- [x] Tui for profiles v.1.0
+- [x] TUI for profiles v.1.0
 - [w] Add logging v.1.0
 - [x] Make configurable things configurable v.1.0
 - [w] Add README.md v.1.0
 - [ ] Setup ci/cd v.1.0
-- [w] Add support/test different payloads
+- [x] Add support/test different payloads
-- [w] Create server to test requests/check if httpbin can be used effectively
+- [x] Create server to test requests/check if httpbin can be used effectively
 - [ ] Add check for deleting request whether is breaks other requests v.1.0
 - [ ] Fix bug in copy/edit/rename during filtering: before setting item, cancel filtering, maybe it fixes it?
 And could be logical: why continue filtering after that v.1.0
 - [w] Http client settings: proxies, timeouts, trace logging, ... v1.0 (partly at least)